themreza/mega-menu/README.md

 ## Technical implementation

 We can now proceed with the actual implementation of the mega menu by creating a new Vue.js project.
-You could  [Vue CLI](https://cli.vuejs.org/guide/creating-a-project.html)  to create a new project on your computer, but for simplicity’s sake, I’m opting for an online development environment called  [CodeSandbox](https://codesandbox.io/).
+You can use  [Vue CLI](https://cli.vuejs.org/guide/creating-a-project.html)  to create a new project on your computer, but for simplicity’s sake, I’m opting for an online development environment called  [CodeSandbox](https://codesandbox.io/).
 It comes with a  [Vue.js template](https://codesandbox.io/s/vue-vue) that you could fork to jump-start your project.

 Copy the SVG icons you’d like to use to the  `assets`  folder.
 If you used an icon library in Figma, you can simply click on each icon and export it to an SVG file.